fajran/vis-ubuntu-pkg/README.md

 Then, download all index files

-    $ python download.py
+    $ python download.py data/

-By default, all indices will be downloaded into `data/` directory.
+The files will be downloaded into the given data directory.
+In the above example, the data directory is `data/`.

 After that, run the analysis script to collect all numbers from the index files.
 Put the result into a file so we don't need to do this again.

-    $ python analyze.py > out/raw-data.json
+    $ python analyze.py data/ > out/raw-data.json

 Once it's ready, run the visualization script to create codes needed to make charts using Google Chart API.